pnp/pnpcore/docs/articles/consumer/pages-multilingual.md

-# Working with multi-lingual pages
+# Working with multilingual pages

-SharePoint does support multi-lingual pages in communication sites and the page API has some handy methods to help with that.
+SharePoint does support multilingual pages in communication sites and the page API has some handy methods to help with that.

 > [!Important]
 > Multilingual pages only work on SharePoint Communication sites.